-All these varieties are great ways to consume this complete protein.
+- All these varieties are great ways to consume this complete protein.
 We like Nasoya brand tofu (Available at most stores) and Trader Joe’s Tempeh!

-Protein is about 10g per 1/2 cup of tofu, 8.5 per 1/2 cup of edamame, and 15g per 1/2 cup tempeh.
+- Protein is about 10g per 1/2 cup of tofu, 8.5 per 1/2 cup of edamame, and 15g per 1/2 cup tempeh.

-Chia seeds, one of our favorite seeds, contains about 2g per tablespoon and is also a complete protein.
+Chia seeds, one of our favorite seeds, contains about 2g of protein per tablespoon and is also a complete protein.
 We add chia to our oatmeal, in water, on yogurt, in smoothies, etc. We even make Strawberry Chia Jam!

 You can find it in most grocery stores or online.